Ni no Kuni: Dominion of the Dark Djinn: Reception

 The gameplay was met with positive reactions.
 Hindman of RPGLand found the battle system "fun", and admired the variety of styles present in battles.
 Baker of RPGamer praised the simplicity of the battles, but reprimanded the puzzles and level design for their lack of depth.
 Gigazine found the touchscreen controls "innovative" and unique, yet felt that the battle sequences were "not very thrilling" and lacking excitement.
 Warotan.com felt that game's combat was frustrating for the game's first half, until enough resources had been obtained.
 Edge found that the gameplay was too similar to other games, noting the collaboration with Studio Ghibli was the game's only unique point.
-The inclusion of the Wizard's Companion book with the game was also met with positive reactions; Famitsu called it "innovative", and RPGLand's Hindman praised the presentation, although criticized the constant necessity of the book for gameplay.
+The inclusion of the physical book with the game was also met with positive reactions; Famitsu called it "innovative", and RPGLand's Hindman praised the presentation, although criticized the constant necessity of the book for gameplay.
 Castle of Nintendo Gamer called the book a "genuine work of art", praising its relevance to the gameplay.

 Reviewers commended the game's story and characters.
 RPGLand's Hindman appreciated the genuineness of the characters, and found that the script makes the game unique compared to other role-playing games.
 Edge favorably compared the characters to previous works by Level-5 and Studio Ghibli, the former for their ability to present believable worlds, and the latter for their presentation of "complex, adult problems from a child's perspective".
 Baker of RPGamer felt that the story is "comfortably cliché-ridden", noting that the writing "really shines" due to the characters.
 Tomomi Yamamura of Game Watch praised the game's voice acting, comparing it favorably to Studio Ghibli films.
 Conversely, Warotan.com found the story to be "flat", criticising the repetitive tasks.